2026 Rankings vendor research publication · Published: · Last updated:

 Head-to-Head: Uvik Software vs Intellias vs BairesDev

-The top three separate cleanly: Uvik Software for senior Python/AI density with published commercial terms, Intellias for regulated-industry governance at mid-size scale, BairesDev for LATAM volume on US hours.
-Price bands overlap at $50–99/hr, so the decision is model and depth, not rate.
+The top three separate cleanly: Uvik Software for senior Python and AI depth, Intellias for regulated-industry governance at mid-size scale, and BairesDev for LATAM volume on US hours.
+Compare current written quotes, delivery model, and technical depth.

 | Dimension | Uvik Software | Intellias | BairesDev |